 (Recasts with CEO comments about asset sales)

-Enbridge moved 2.63 million barrels per day (bpd) of crude oil on its Mainline system across Canada and the United States in the three months ended March 31, up from 2.59 million bpd a year earlier.
+Enbridge, North America’s largest energy infrastructure company, transported 2.6 million barrels per day (bpd) of crude oil on its Mainline system across Canada and the United States during the fourth quarter, up from 2.5 million bpd a year earlier.

 Net income fell to C$207 million ($166 million), or 13 Canadian cents per share, in the quarter, from C$365 million, or 39 Canadian cents, a year earlier.

 Enbridge said it took a C$4.55 billion charge in the latest quarter to write down assets in the gas transmission and midstream business.

 Excluding items, the company earned 61 Canadian cents per share, beating the average analyst estimate by 5 Canadian cents, according to Thomson Reuters I/B/E/S. ($1 = C$1.25) (Reporting by Rod Nickel in Winnipeg, Manitoba and Akshara P in Bengaluru; Editing by Shounak Dasgupta and Jeffrey Benkoe)